androbelgica/SOS/docs/Cart&Cook_PRD.md

     -   **Maya (coming soon)**
 -   At checkout, users can see all options, but only COD is selectable.
 GCash and Maya are marked as "coming soon."
 -   Payment status tracking (Pending, Paid, Failed, Refunded)
--   Order status (Pending, Processing, Delivered, Canceled)
+-   Order status (Pending, Processing, **For Delivery**, Delivered, Canceled)
+-   **Admin must assign an available delivery staff when updating order status to 'For Delivery'.**
+-   **Notifications are sent to both the customer and the assigned delivery staff when an order is marked 'For Delivery'.**
 -   Payment confirmation and receipt generation

 > **Note:** GCash and Maya payment integrations are planned for future releases.
 For now, users can only complete orders using Cash on Delivery (COD).
 Attempts to use GCash or Maya will be prevented, and users will see a message such as "Payment option coming soon."